 If we spent just $10 more a month at locally owned businesses,

 over $9.3 billion would be returned to our local economy.

 $10 doesn’t sound like very much, but 9.3 billion sure does!
 Why is this number so high?
 Because for every dollar you spend local, 68% goes right back to your community!
 That means better roads, schools, and more support for your fire and police.
 By making the choice to have your oil changed at the independently owned neighborhood auto shop instead of a national chain, you’re putting your dollar to work for you and your local economy.

 STEP #6 Reward Yourself

 All of this automatic saving and conscious spending is great, but if you want to stay on track, build in some rewards for all your disciplined hard work.
 Most successful clients build in buckets or automatic accounts to fill up for things like a road trip to see the grandkids, an annual trip to Vegas, or a deep sea fishing trip with the guys.

 Memorable experiences and time spent with loved ones are priceless and need to be planned and saved for.
 To put it off is to miss one of the most vital elements when planning for your RichLife.

 The clock is ticking.
 Don’t let the numbers in your life run away without you!
-Go through these 6-steps and take charge of your financial future today.
+Go through the 6 Simple Steps To Financial Freedom and take charge of your financial future today.

 What’s keeping you from achieving your RichLife?
 If you have money questions or are facing a particular challenge during these tough economic times, I’d like to help.
 Visit www.RichLifeAdvisors.com and click on Ask Beau.
 I look forward to hearing from you!